jxqu3/lostdream-samplepack/README.md

 - Midi Melodies
 - Synth One-Shots
 - Recorded One-Shots

-The sounds are really dry (no/little reverb/delay, etc...) to allow you to add your own effects without them clashing with the samples.
+- Effects

-All sounds are made from scratch either recorded or synthesized by me.
+Most sounds are really dry (no/little reverb/delay, etc...) to allow you to add your own effects.

 # License
 You are able to use the samples for anything for free!